-Go to segmentation and select one label at the time to see how many email addresses you have collected from each test version.
-Another way to see the result is by looking at the automations – you can easily see how many contacts that have completed each automation.
+Go to the Segmentation tool and select one label at the time to see how many email addresses you have collected from each test version.
+Another way to see the result is by looking at the automations—you can easily see how many contacts that have completed each automation.

 Now you probably know which reward works the best and it's time for the real campaign.

 Create a new SMS message and use the copy from the winning test version.
 Use the same registration form as in the winning test version but change the label that will be assigned from the form to "Group D".
 To update the label in your registration form, go to Administration and Registration forms.
 Contact support if you need assistance.

 Change the entry criteria in the winning automation to “Has the label: Group D” and activate it before you send the SMS message.
 Include Test Scenario Group D as recipients in the SMS message and schedule.